-A very warm welcome to Sutton Coldfield Golf Club, the custodian of a truly English heathland course which has been played on for 130 years and largely remains as Dr Alister MacKenzie re-designed it in 1919.
+A very warm welcome to Sutton Coldfield Golf Club, the custodian of a truly English heathland course which has been played on for more than 130 years and largely remains as Dr Alister MacKenzie re-designed it in 1919.
 MacKenzie was a course architect who has designed many national and internationally renowned courses including Augusta National, home of the US Masters, Royal Melbourne, Lahinch in Ireland and Alwoodley, Leeds.

 Not only is our course noted for its golfing excellence which offers an all-year round challenge for all levels of golfer, with its free draining terrain, running cambered fairways, subtle bunkering and greens that are fast and true, it also benefits from being situated within Sutton Park, a 2,500 acre National Nature Reserve.
 Golfers should take time to take in the remarkable scenery, wildlife and the remains of ‘Icknield Street’, the Roman Road which bisects the course.